Project-MONAI/tutorials/CONTRIBUTING.md

 ### Open a pull request

 Once the changes are ready, push your local branch to the remote, e.g. `git push --set-upstream origin <your new branch name>`, and [open a pull request](https://github.com/Project-MONAI/tutorials/pulls).
-When the pull request is opened, the MONAI repository has a set of GitHub actions that will run linters and check on the changes.
+When the pull request is opened, the MONAI repository has a set of GitHub actions that will run checks on the changes.

 Please check more details in the [guidelines](#ci-test-passing-guide) on how to pass the tests](#ci-test-passing-guide).

 In addition, the team will perform diligent code reviews following this [set of guidelines](#strong-recommendations) to reduce the amount of work for users to run the tutorials.

-### Common recommendations from the review
+### Common recommendations for the review

 Here are some recommendations to make your pull requests faster to review:
 - Note dataset availability.
 The contributor needs to provide info on how to access the dataset and make a note about the dataset's licensing info.
 For example, some datasets may be used for non-commercial purposes only.
 If the dataset can be directly downloaded from a public source on the internet, please consider using the folder specified by `MONAI_DATA_DIRECTORY` to store the dataset files as the [example notebook](.github/contributing_templates/notebook/example_feature.ipynb) shows.